0u812/sbnw/readme.md

 # libSBNW: A Network Viewer for SBML

 ## Introduction
 libSBNW is a network viewer which supports autolayout of reaction networks and uses libSBML for reading/writing models.
+The intent of this project is to provide user and developers of systems/synthetic biology software tools a convenient, portable library to enable automatic layout of SBML models and to record this information in the SBML layout extension.
+To facilitate this, the functionality of the library is provided as a custom plugin within the Spyder-based [Tellurium](http://tellurium.analogmachine.org/) modeling environment.
+For developers, pre-built binaries including bindings for Python 2 are provided via the [release](https://github.com/0u812/sbnw/releases) page on this site.

 ## Download